ambernettech/chefdk-fundamentals/scene_08.md

 4
 -

-There are some things that we need to becareful of when working with double-quoted strings with Ruby.
-It is that double-quoted strings are terminated by double-quoted strings so if any of the text that we paste into this content field has double quotes it is going to have to be escaped.
+There are some things that we need to be careful of when working with double-quoted strings with Ruby.
+It is that double-quoted strings are terminated by double-quotes so if any of the text that we paste into this content field has double quotes it is going to have to be escaped.

 -
 5